bmoishe/learning-mern/README.md

 ## What does the MERN stack consist of?

-<b>MongoDB:

-No SQL Data base
+- MongoDB: No SQL Data base

-<b>Express:

- Backend framework (mostly used for building API's)
+- Express: Backend framework (mostly used for building API's)

-<b> React:

- Frontend UI library/ framework
+- React: Frontend UI library/ framework

-<b>Node JS:

-JS runtime (allows to use javascript as a server side technology).
+- Node JS: JS runtime (allows to use javascript as a server side technology).

 ## Getting started
 ```npm init ``` - this Creates a package JSON file.